 Google has implemented a lot of rich snippets on various types of searches during the last few years.
 And it seems like they are not going to stop in the near future.
 In May 2019 Google announced they are going to give webmasters the possibility to show questions and answer directly in the SERP with help of schema markup.

-As usual Google is the one that decides whether this will be shown or not.
-But according to our observations it seems like the FAQ markup will show if you are on the first page of the SERP.
+As usual, Google is the one that decides whether this will be shown or not.
+But according to our observations, it seems like the FAQ markup will show if you are on the first page of the SERP.
 It also seems Google shows up to three results with the FAQ snippet, and for each FAQ snippet one result is pushed to the second page.
 So for a search displaying three FAQ snippets for three different websites, the total number of organic search results will be seven.

 The FAQ snippet is featured on both mobile and desktop searches.

 Another rich snippet that came around the same time, in May 2019, is the how-to snippet.
 It’s basically a slide show where you can show the users a step-by-step guide directly in the SERP.
-The how to, or step-by-step guide, must contain text but can also include images.
+The how-to, or step-by-step guide, must contain text but can also include images.
 And it also has to be a numbered sequence of the steps.

 It was during 2018 Google introduced breadcrumbs in the SERP, instead of URLs.
 To get breadcrumbs you had to use schema markup to be sure Google picked it up and displayed it accordingly.
-But late 2019 it seems Google made a decision to display breadcrumbs whether you like it or not.
+But in late 2019 it seems Google made a decision to display breadcrumbs whether you like it or not.
 Even if you are not using the appropriate schema markup for breadcrumbs, Google will make sure to find a way to show them anyway.

 This might be Google’s first step to abandoning URLs as we know them, something Chrome’s engineering manager Adrienne Porter Felt already mentioned back in 2018.

 The title shown in Google’s SERP is since a few years back based on the width of 600 pixels.
 That used to be equal to approximately 70 characters.
-During 2019 this was shortened, most likely due to an increase of the font size used to display the title.
+During 2019 this was shortened, most likely due to an increase in the font size used to display the title.

-The current recommended title length is 50 – 60 characters, but Google still does what they think is best for the search intent.
+The currently recommended title length is 50 – 60 characters, but Google still does what they think is best for the search intent.
 Keeping your title between 50 and 60 characters is still no guarantee for what Google will show the users.